rlynjb/wandrr/_posts/2017-12-11-Mapping-it-out.md

   - consider Vuex modules
     - ref: [https://vuex.vuejs.org/en/modules.html](https://vuex.vuejs.org/en/modules.html)

-### Setting up Quasar app with Digital Ocean and Nginx
+### Setting up Quasar framework on Digital Ocean and Nginx for development

 - log into digitalocean and create a droplet with specs of
   - Ubuntu 16, Node app
 - log into your new droplet